Well, here it is. Summer.

 “The Never Leaves You Alone Player”

 If your child falls into this category, you’re already nodding your head.
-These children are either too anxious to play alone, too high-energy to settle into play, or say they are too bored because they struggle to be creative.
-Therefore, they persistently seek connection from parents who often feel they need to be in the same room or constantly entertain their child.
-These play patterns can overwhelm parents so it’s helpful to understand the skill weaknesses that are often leading to rarely being able to entertain oneself.
+These children are either too anxious to play alone, too high-energy to settle into play, or struggle to come up with ideas for play.
+Therefore, they persistently seek connection from parents who often feel they need to be in the same room or constantly entertaining their child.
+These play patterns can overwhelm parents so it’s helpful to understand the skill weaknesses that lead a child to rarely being able to entertain themselves.

-Children experiencing anxiety may follow you around the house and need support to play in an area of the house where they cannot see or hear you.
-Children with executive functioning weaknesses often struggle to plan their play, begin their play, and sustain their attention long enough to stick with their play.
+Children with executive functioning weaknesses can struggle to plan their play, begin their play, and sustain their attention long enough to stick with their play.
 This might look like a child who frequently complains of being bored when you see lots of things for them to do or the child who loses interest quickly.
-Some children struggle to come up with ideas for play which sometimes has to do with an executive functioning weakness in visualizing their play plan and getting started.
+Some struggle to come up with ideas for play which has to do with a difficulty visualizing a plan and getting started.
+These children may wander around and never settle into an activity, unlike a child who has the skills to plan, execute, and create in playtime.

 Supporting Free Time: Make a routine when there is no routine